6.4 Aerial-Ground Fusion

 Plan a smart grid flight pattern over the survey area

 Use the DJI controller's smart grid function.
-Frame the survey area on the controller map to define the flight boundary.
+Frame the survey area on the controller map to define the flight boundary, extending coverage 6.5 to 10 ft beyond the target area.
 A tic-tac-toe pattern (2 perpendicular sets of parallel flight lines) provides the most complete coverage for Aerial-Ground Fusion.

 Set capture mode, GSD, gimbal angle, altitude, and overlap

-Use oblique capture mode with the gimbal angle set to 45 degrees.
+Use oblique capture mode with the gimbal angle set to 45 degrees; the taller the buildings and the more facade detail required, the larger the oblique angle.
 Set GSD (ground sampling distance) to 1 centimeter or below.
 Set flight height above the tallest building in the survey area to ensure clearance.
 In advanced settings, set both side overlap and forward overlap to 85 percent.

 For large areas with complex structures, plan 1 to 2 additional altitude passes above the main altitude.
 The height difference between adjacent passes must not exceed twice the lower altitude.